Benefits of ETFs: a second look at potential investing advantages

-In the 25 years since the first exchange-traded fund (ETF) came to market, investors have gradually embraced this investment vehicle.
-But the fact remains that mutual funds remain more popular than ETFs in most U.S. households.
+In the 25 years since the first ETF came to market, investors have gradually embraced this investment vehicle.
+But the fact remains that mutual funds continue to be more popular than ETFs in most U.S. households.
 In this article, we look at the fundamental reasons why ETFs are worth considering for all investors, and we highlight how the latest generation of ETFs combines disciplined, rules-based strategies with some of the advantages of active funds.

 As an asset manager that offers both mutual funds and ETFs, we can tell you that adding ETFs to your practice is not only not as hard as you may think, but it may result in positive outcomes for your clients.
 Here’s what you need to know as you consider your options.